deepankarm/org-jina-examples/my_first_jina_app/chapters/04_understanding.md

 ### Indexing

 Every Flow has well, a flow to it.
 Different Pods pass data along the Flow, with one Pod's output becoming another Pod's input.
-Look at our indexing flow as an example:
+Look at our indexing Flow as an example:

 ![](images/index-flow.png)